Cryptolens/docs/examples/data-analysis.md

 ---
 title: Data analysis and reports
 author: Artem Los
-description: Example of how to use the license server
+description: Example of how to analyse various data sources in Cryptolens
 labelID: examples
 ---